🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ•°οΈ Time Zone Favorability + 8.1 -- 20 Located in Western European Time (WET), PortimΓ£o offers excellent alignment with European business hours and manageable overlap with the US East Coast and Middle Eastern markets.
+πŸ•°οΈ Time Zone Favorability + 8.1 -- 20 Western European Time (UTC+0, summer UTC+1) provides excellent overlap with European business hours and moderate coverage of US East Coast mornings.

-πŸ’» Remote Job Opportunities + 5.3 -- 20 Local remote job market is limited; most nomads rely on international remote contracts, though the region's digital infrastructure supports stable long-distance employment.
+πŸ’» Remote Job Opportunities + 5.3 -- 20 Local remote job market is small; most nomads rely on existing remote positions from elsewhere.

 πŸ“ˆ BUSINESS & ECONOMY